Verify Linearizability of Concurrent Stacks: Soundness of Elimination Mechanism

-By Property 1 and Property 2, any operation on the right of $pop(x)$ does not precede $push(x)$.
-By Property 3, $push(x)$ does not precede $op$.
-By Property 4 and Property 5, $push(x)$ does not precede any operation on the left of $op$.

-Thus, after inserting $push(x)$, the new sequence preserves the happened-before order.
-Obviously, the new sequence satisfies the ``LIFO'' semantics.
-Thus, the new sequence is a linearization of $H$.
+By Property 1 and Property 2, any operation on the right of $ pop(x)$ does not precede $ push(x)$.
+By Property 3, $ push(x)$ does not precede $ op$.
+By Property 4 and Property 5, $ push(x)$ does not precede any operation on the left of $ op$.
+Thus, the new sequence $ H'$ preserves the happened-before order.
+Obviously, $ H'$ satisfies the ``LIFO'' semantics.
+Thus, $ H'$ is a linearization of $ H$. \end{proof}

-If there is no any operation which precedes $pop(x) $ in $H'$, by Algorithm 1, we insert $pop(x)$ in the front of $H_l'$.
-Then we insert $push(x)$ into the left of $pop(x)$, as shown below.

-By Property 1 and Property 2, the final sequence preserves the happened-before order.
-Obviously, the sequence is a linearization of $H$.